-The re-measurements that include actuarial profits or losses are recognized immediately in the statement of financial position and the counterparty, whether indebted or creditor of the retained earnings, is through other comprehensive income in the period in which they occur.
+The re-measurements that include actuarial profits or losses are recognized immediately in the statement of financial position and the counterparty, whether indebted or credited to the retained earnings, through other comprehensive income of the period in which they occur.
 Reclassification of measurements is not made to the statement of profit or loss in subsequent periods.